CleverNamesTaken/Ask/README.md

 - [x] Create a default zip archive with some basic snippets
 - [x] Create tutorial on how to use variable yamls to make rendering easier
 - [x] vscode snippet format for rendering
-- [ ] implement tagging system for searching
+- [x] implement tagging system for searching
-    - [ ] tab completion for tags in TUI
+    - [x] tab completion for tags in TUI
 - [x] interactive metasploit-like console for searching
-    - [x] Set flags for rendering, output file, clipboard
+    - [x] Set flags for rendering, output file
     - [ ] set global variables
 - [ ] fuzzy searching
 - [ ] implement heirarchy
     - [ ]	add suggestions from existing heirarchy in snippet forms.
     - [x]	in the console, allow use with tab completion of available snippets to discover more
 - [ ] Unit testing
+- [ ] Render output to system clipboard
+- [ ] Render to Templater-Obsidian format

 See the [open issues](https://github.com/CleverNamesTaken/Ask/issues) for a full list of proposed features (and known issues).